gensth/ProjectLocationUpdater/README.md

 ## Usage

+* Select one or multiple closed projects
-* Open the properties of the closed project.
+* Do one of the following
-* Select `Project Location Updater` page.
+  * Menu "Project" -> "Update Project Location(s)"
+  * Context menu -> "Update Project Location(s)"
+  * Context menu -> "Properties" -> "Project Location Updater"
-* Update the project location path.
+* Update the project location path of the selected project or the common path of multiple selected projects.
 * Reopen the project to apply the changes.

 ## Screenshot